 1 cup frozen peas, rinsed and drained

-⅓ cup chopped bottled roasted red sweet peppers
+⅓ cup chopped bottled roasted red sweet peppers, see shopping tips

 Fresh ground pepper

 1 tablespoon Parmesan cheese, for topping